J. Robert Oppenheimer: Studies in Europe

-In 1926, Oppenheimer left Cambridge for the University of Göttingen to study under Max Born.
-Göttingen was one of the world's leading centers for theoretical physics.
+In 1926, Oppenheimer left Cambridge for the University of Göttingen to study under Max Born; Göttingen was one of the world's leading centers for theoretical physics.
 Oppenheimer made friends who went on to great success, including Werner Heisenberg, Pascual Jordan, Wolfgang Pauli, Paul Dirac, Enrico Fermi and Edward Teller.
-He was known for being too enthusiastic in discussion, sometimes to the point of taking over seminar sessions.
-This irritated some of Born's other students so much that Maria Goeppert presented Born with a petition signed by herself and others threatening a boycott of the class unless he made Oppenheimer quiet down.
+He was enthusiastic in discussions to the point of sometimes taking them over.
+Maria Goeppert presented Born with a petition signed by herself and others threatening a boycott of the class unless he made Oppenheimer quiet down.
 Born left it out on his desk where Oppenheimer could read it, and it was effective without a word being said.

 Oppenheimer obtained his Doctor of Philosophy degree in March 1927 at age 23, supervised by Born.
-After the oral exam, James Franck, the professor administering, reportedly said, "I'm glad that's over.
+After the oral exam, James Franck, the professor administering it, reportedly said, "I'm glad that's over.
 He was on the point of questioning me."
 Oppenheimer published more than a dozen papers while in Europe, including many important contributions to the new field of quantum mechanics.
 He and Born published a famous paper on the Born–Oppenheimer approximation, which separates nuclear motion from electronic motion in the mathematical treatment of molecules, allowing nuclear motion to be neglected to simplify calculations.
 It remains his most cited work.